Top 50 Questions about Farmland

 Key Takeaways

-- Reserves allow you to protect your minimum acceptable price during an auction.
+- Reserves protect your minimum acceptable price during an auction.

-- Absolute auctions guarantee a sale but come with the risk of lower bids.
+- Absolute auctions ensure a sale but come with the risk of lower bids.

 Want to explore whether a reserve or absolute auction is best for your farm?
 Contact David Whitaker – Iowa Land Guy for tailored advice and expert auction services!